Supporting Diversity in Recruitment

 This is a competitive process whereby sacrificing a small amount of your time, could be the difference between a pass or fail.

-So, BEFORE you submit your application form, click the button below to tell us your contact details and the team will contact you
+So, BEFORE you submit your application form, click the button below to tell us your contact details and the team will contact you.

 /

-Community Ambassadors Network
+Community Ambassadors Network (CAN)

-The long-term vision is that this network becomes a progressively growing “Community Ambassadors Network” that we can continue working the Diversity Equality Inclusion (DEI) team to improve our various engagement opportunities and other key policing issues e.g., violence against women and girls, domestic abuse, stop-search, anti-social behaviour, etc. These will be slowly and gently introduced at future events and will be an opportunity to host speakers from various depts to increase community knowledge and raise awareness.
-The idea is that our community ambassadors will improve their knowledge of policing and our processes and in turn become a communication platform to help us identify key community issues as well as become our advocates in the communities we serve
+The main purpose of the initiative is to create a network of community ambassadors who can help to identify potential talent within our communities and signpost them to our Diversity, Equality and Inclusion (DEI) team.
+At future events there will be an opportunity to host speakers from various departments to increase community knowledge and raise awareness.
+The idea is that our community ambassadors will improve their knowledge of policing and our processes and in turn become a communication platform to help us identify potential new recruits as our advocates in the communities we serve.